silently/wsmock/README.md

 Golang library to help with WebSocket testing by providing Gorilla mocks, expressive scripting of assertions, parallelism, configurable timeouts and meaningful logs. wsmock is itself thoroughly tested.

-With wsmock, tests are written like:
+With wsmock, tests look like:

 ```golang
 func TestRockPaperScissors(t *testing.T) {